-Even substances that don’t lead to a dangerous withdrawal process can cause problems in those who try to stop use all at once.
-For example, heroin withdrawal can result in severe cravings and uncomfortable symptoms like body aches, mood swings, insomnia, and other physical and mental reactions to being without the drug.
-Even though these are not life-threatening, stopping the drug abruptly can make these symptoms intense, increasing the person’s desire to relapse to using heroin again.
+Heroin withdrawal can result in severe cravings and uncomfortable symptoms like body aches, mood swings, insomnia, and other physical and mental reactions.
+Although these are not life-threatening, quitting cold turkey can intensify these symptoms, increasing the person’s desire to relapse and return to use.

-Tapering makes it possible for the body to slowly pick up the slack for the drug over time, lessening the shock to the body of stopping use of the drug.
+Tapering makes it possible for the body to slowly pick up the slack for the drug over time, lessening its shock to the drug’s absence.

 For some drugs, it is possible to just decrease the amount of the drug of abuse over time.
 This is referred to as direct tapering.
-However, for some substances, including alcohol, benzodiazepines, and opioid drugs, among others, direct tapering may be difficult or impossible.
+However, for some substances, direct tapering may be difficult or impossible.

-- Alcohol in general, since prior doses are hard to estimate accurately
+- Alcohol, since prior doses are hard to estimate accurately

-- Short-acting, low doses that are almost impossible to divide accurately
+- Short-acting, low doses of benzodiazepines that are almost impossible to divide accurately

-- Substances considered to have high addiction and relapse potential
+- Substances like opioids that are considered to have high addiction and relapse potential

-Similarly, alcohol is notoriously difficult to taper from because dosages can be hard to nail down, making it difficult to taper at a consistent rate.
-In this case, alcohol is often replaced with a long-acting benzo to avoid the risk of delirium tremens, a severe withdrawal syndrome that can result in hallucinations, tremors, and catatonia as described in research from the Primary Care Companion to the Journal of Clinical Psychiatry, as well as seizures that can lead to death.
+- The Primary Care Companion to the Journal of Clinical Psychiatry, which focused on alcohol withdrawal.
+In this case, alcohol was replaced with a long-acting benzo to avoid the risk of delirium tremens, a severe withdrawal syndrome that can result in hallucinations, tremors, and catatonia, as well as seizures that can lead to death.